The page has been translated by Gen AI.

 • Example: 1 minute or 5 minutes

-Alert Evaluation IntervalTime interval for evaluating whether the alert meets the conditions
+Alert evaluation cycleThe time interval for evaluating whether an alert meets the condition

-• If the metric collection interval is 1 minute or more, fix the alert evaluation interval to 1-minute units
+• If the metric collection interval is 1 minute or more, fix the alert evaluation interval to a 1 minute granularity

-• If the alert evaluation range × metric collection interval exceeds 24 hours, fix the alert evaluation interval to 1-hour units
+• If the alert evaluation range × metric collection interval exceeds 24 hours, fix the alert evaluation interval to a 1 hour granularity

-For example, for a metric with a 1-minute collection interval, if you set a 1-minute evaluation window with 4 violations out of 5 evaluation counts, the evaluation interval is 5 minutes.
-For a metric with a 5-minute collection interval, if you set a 10-minute evaluation window with 3 violations out of 3 evaluation counts, the evaluation interval is 30 minutes.
+For example, for a metric with a 1‑minute collection interval, if you set a 1‑minute evaluation window with 4 violations out of 5 evaluation attempts, the evaluation interval is 5 minutes.
+For a metric with a 5‑minute collection interval, if you set a 10‑minute evaluation window with 3 violations out of 3 evaluation attempts, the evaluation interval is 30 minutes.

 CategoryExample 1Example 2